nina-adhikari/arxiv-chatbot/README.md

 ## Description

 The frontend is a Python-based Streamlit app hosted on [Render](https://render.com/).
 The backend is a FastAPI app hosted using a Docker image on Google Cloud Run.
-The two are relatively independent, so if you would like access to the backend API for your own projects, get in touch!
+The two are relatively independent, so if you would like access to the backend API for your own projects, **get in touch**!

 Here are some more details about how this was constructed: